 Fennec Fox Distribution, Habitat, and Ecology

-The Fennec Fox feeds as an omnivore.
+It also evolved as an omnivorous creature.
 Its diet principally consists of insects, rodents, eggs, and occasionally rabbits.
 It typically hunts by pouncing on its prey, leaping from a stationary position.
 Its own main predators consists of owls, jackals, and sometimes hyenas.